Johnny Cool – Prince Buster and Lee Perry (Prince Buster production)

 To Sir With Love – Dawn Penn (Bunny Lee production)

 Dawn Penn takes on the theme to the UK film.
-Originally performed by Lulu and a Pop hit for her in 1967.
+This was originally performed by Lulu and was a Pop hit for her in 1967.
 For some strange reason the Jamaican issue on WIRL credited the tune to “Suzette”.
 There was no original UK issue of this tune.

 Dawn Penn was at the top of her game when she recorded this in 1967, the same year she also cut the original version of the much sampled classic You Don’t Love Me AKA No No No at Studio One.
 Sadly only a few years later she had given up on recording and was not involved in the Jamaican music industry again until the late 80’s.

 To Sir With Love is available on The Bunny Lee Years CD on Moll Selekta Records (MS13) and on the Attack label CD, Lee’s Gold Volume 1.